Frequently Asked Questions

 "free" minutes or cash to switch to them?
 Should I take it?

-No. Will they also offer a percentage of your bill to your favorite ministry every
+No. Will they also offer 10% of your bill to your favorite ministry every

 month?
 Remember, they know that they will get their money back eventually,